Map and earn rewards while you drive with a dashcam made for mapping

 The Open Dashcam is being designed to connect to the Hivemapper Contributor App enabling backhaul (aka upload) of the data to the Hivemapper Network.

-View live video - from the Hivemapper Contributor app you can view the live video feed.
+View live imagery - from the Hivemapper Contributor app you can view the live imagery feed.

 Warnings - the Hivemapper Contributor app will warn you if the Open Dashcam is not configured or mounted properly.